1804 Haitian massacre: Academic study

-Philippe Girard wrote that "when the genocide was over, Haiti's white population was virtually non-existent."
-By the end of April 1804, some 3,000 to 5,000 people had been killed and the white Haitians were practically eradicated, excluding a select group of whites who were given amnesty.
-Citing Girard, Nicholas Robins, and Adam Jones describe the massacre as a "subaltern genocide" in which a previously disadvantaged group used a genocide to destroy their previous oppressors.
 Girard writes that the 1804 massacres must be understood in their specific, Haitian context.
 He classifies the massacres as a genocide, and contrasts them with their historical counterparts.
 The Haitian massacres "lack the moral clarity typically associated with genocide," he says, because the French colonists had abused Black Haitians and would have carried out their own genocide had they won the conflict.
 Girard contrasts this with the Holocaust and other genocides perpetrated by the dominant group in a society:

 Haitian genocide, in contrast, was a form of revenge exacted by an oppressed group against those who dominated it, much like the Rwandan and Cambodian genocides.
 Girard also contrasts the overt nature of the Haitian massacres and the willingness of leadership to take responsibility for and justify the massacres with the diffusion and obfuscation of responsibility by both rank and file participants and leaders in other genocides.
-The massacre had a long-lasting effect on the view of the Haitian Revolution.
-It contributed to a legacy of racial hostility in Haitian society.

-Joan Dayan

-The weapons used (during the Massacre) should be silent weapons such as knives and bayonets rather than gunfire, so that the killing could be done more quietly, and avoid warning intended victims by the sound of gunfire and thereby giving them the opportunity to escape.

-In Haitian Vodou tradition, the figure of Jean Zombi has become a prototype for the zombie.